-Join Chris Nodder for an in-depth discussion in this video Helping visitors trust you, part of UX for Business.
+Join Chris Nodder for an in-depth discussion in this video Helping visitors trust you, part of UX for Small Business Websites.

 - The first additional page to create…after your Home Page is an About Us style page.…The content here should give visitors reasons to trust you.…Think back to the trust research…I mentioned earlier in the course.…Visitors want to know that there's a real organization…behind the site, they care about your expertise,…and that the people they'll deal with at the business…are honest and trustworthy.…They want you to be easy to contact as well.…Let's start with showing that you're a real organization.…